The Rise of Christianity

 Christianity Homogenized the Disparate Cultures Within Roman Cities

-The populations of Roman cities were a hodgepodge of people from a wide variety of disparate ethnic backgrounds with different languages, cultures, religious beliefs/practices, life philosophies, and morality.
+The populations of Roman cities were a hodgepodge of people from a wide variety of ethnic backgrounds with different languages, cultures, religious beliefs/practices, life philosophies, and morality.

 On top of that, Roman cities had the following characteristics: